norraVarg/leo-vegas-test/README.md

 - There are unused code that need some clean up.
 - Use Semantic HTML for better SEO.
 - CSS
-  - Move component specific stylings to dedicated files to make it easier to reuse/relocate components in the future and easier for future maintaince.
+  - Move component specific stylings to dedicated files to make it easier to reuse components or to modify components when needed.
-  - Better not nest stylings too much, especially for the default ones that will apply on multiple components.
+  - Better not to nest stylings too much, especially for the default ones that apply on multiple components.
     - Reason: 1.
-Hard to overwrite default stylings for individual components when needed.
+Hard to overwrite them for individual components when needed.
 2. Hard to read for future maintainance.
-  - Suggest to adopt mobile-first approach instead of desktop-first.
+  - Suggest to adopt mobile-first approach instead of desktop-first approach.
   - Suggest to create a colors file to make it easier to modify them accross the entire application in the future.
+## Task-2: git pull branch [task-2](https://github.com/norraVarg/leo-vegas-test/tree/task-2)
 ## Available Scripts

 In the project directory, you can run:

-### `npm install` (NOTE: node version 19)
+### `npm install` (NOTE: use node version 19)

 Install all dependencies